puppetlabs/puppet-docs/source/pe/2.6/appendix.markdown

 The following issues affect the currently shipped version of PE and all prior releases in the 2.x.x series, unless otherwise stated.

+### Users Logged in During Upgrade Cannot Access Console

+PE 2.6 deletes console login cookies when upgrading from PE 2.5, but a bug in 2.6.0 causes failures when users with old login cookies attempt to connect, displaying the following message:

+> Puppet Dashboard encountered an error.
+>
+> Something went wrong, and Puppet Dashboard was unable to render the requested page.
+Please contact your site's help desk or systems administrator; if that happens to be you, please check Dashboard's logs for more information.

+The problem can be fixed for each user by visiting the URL `https://console.example.com/logout` (substituting your console server's hostname) and then logging back in.

+This will be fixed in a maintenance release of PE 2.6, and future upgrades will not cause this problem.

 ### Issues with Compliance UI

 There are two issues related to incorrect Compliance UI behavior: